post_apocalypse_story/02-Unlikely_Encounter-Annie...

 The library should have it.

-I need the service manual for a Neotek Dynamics B33FY-AF Bunker Door.
+I need the service manual for a Neotek Dynamics B33FY-AF bunker door.

-yes but how would i get a book to you
+ok sure but how would i get a book to you

 They should have a digital version of it...
 You are not very familiar with